• Skip to Content

 Advanced Mechatronics A.A.S.
 Pathway

 The following Pathway is recommended for students pursuing an Associate in Applied Science degree in Advanced Mechatronics.
-For more information or program specific advising contact the Department Chair or Program Coordinator.
 General Education courses should be selected from the list of IAI General Education Courses.

 Plan of Study Grid